 Like elsewhere in America, most people in Hillsboro use a private automobile to get to work.
 But notably, a substantial number of Hillsboro‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The education level of Hillsboro citizens is very high relative to the national average among all cities (21.84%): 35.71% of adults in Hillsboro have a bachelor's degree or even advanced degree.
+The citizens of Hillsboro are very well educated compared to the average community in the nation: 35.71% of adults in Hillsboro have a bachelor's degree or even advanced degree.

 The per capita income in Hillsboro in 2010 was $29,168, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
 This equates to an annual income of $116,672 for a family of four.
 However, Hillsboro contains both very wealthy and poor people as well.